greenpeace/dashdash/README.md

 ## `@media` queries

 If the declaration is within a media query, a prefix will be generated from the media query's conditions.
 This means queries with multiple conditions result in very long names, which might or might not be a problem.
+You can pass an alias map using `mediaQueryAliases`, where each key is the media query's conditions (e.g. `(min-width: 1200px)`), the value is the alias.
+By default, this it is added at the start of the variable name.

-An alias map passed through the plugin's configuration could be helpful for this (todo).
-The case of nested media queries is also not handled yet, it will pick the innermost one only.
+Nested media queries are not handled yet, in that case it will only use the innermost for the name generation.